Keyfactor/k8s-orchestrator/README.md

 ```

 ## Kubernetes Orchestrator Extension Installation
 1. Create the certificate store types you wish to manage.
-Please refer to
+Please refer to the individual sections
-   [Certificate Store Types](#certificate-store-types) for complete information on store types.
+   devoted to each supported store type under "Certificate Store Types" later in this README.
 2. Stop the Keyfactor Universal Orchestrator Service for the orchestrator you plan to install this
    extension to run on.
-3. In the Keyfactor Orchestrator installation folder (default is
+3. In the Keyfactor Orchestrator installation folder (by convention usually
-   `C:\Program Files\Keyfactor\Keyfactor Orchestrator`), find the `Extensions` folder.
+   C:\Program Files\Keyfactor\Keyfactor Orchestrator), find the "Extensions" folder.
 Underneath that,
-   create a new folder named `Kubernetes`.
+   create a new folder named "Kubernetes".
 You may choose to use a different name if you wish.
 4. Download the latest version of the Kubernetes orchestrator extension from
-   [GitHub](https://github.com/Keyfactor/kubernetes-orchestrator).
+   [GitHub](https://github.com/Keyfactor/remote-file-orchestrator).
 Click on the "Latest" release
    link on the right hand side of the main page and download the first zip file.
 5. Copy the contents of the download installation zip file to the folder created in Step 3.
 6. (Optional) If you decide to create one or more certificate store types with short names different
-   than the suggested values (please see the individual certificate store type sections in the
+   than the suggested values (please see the individual certificate store type sections in "Certificate
-   [Certificate Store Types](#certificate-store-types) section for more information regarding
+   Store Types" later in this README for more information regarding certificate store types), edit the
-   certificate store types), edit the `manifest.json` file in the folder you created in step 3, and
+   manifest.json file in the folder you created in step 3, and modify each "ShortName" in each
-   modify each `ShortName` in each `Certstores.{ShortName}.{Operation}` line with the ShortName you
+   "Certstores.{ShortName}.{Operation}" line with the ShortName you used to create the respective
-   used to create the respective certificate store type.
+   certificate store type.
+If you created it with the suggested values, this step can be skipped.
-7. Modify the `config.json` file (See the [Configuration File Setup](#configuration-file-setup) section.)
+7. Modify the config.json file (See the "Configuration File Setup" section later in this README)
 8. Start the Keyfactor Universal Orchestrator Service.

 ## Configuration File Setup